-Every year, City West Water, Melbourne Water, Yarra Valley Water and South East Water come together to assess and predict impacts to the city’s water storages for the coming year and produce the annual Water Outlook.
+Every year, Greater Western Water, Melbourne Water, Yarra Valley Water and South East Water come together to assess and predict impacts to the city’s water storages for the coming year and produce the annual Water Outlook.

 Released on 1 December each year, the Water Outlook provides the community with water supply and usage information for the next 12 months.